 On 1 January 2019, the Group adopted IFRS 16 Leases using the modified retrospective approach and the right-of-use asset on transition equalled the lease liability, adjusted by the amount of any rent-free period accruals.
 The cumulative effect of initially adopting IFRS 16 is recognised as an adjustment at 1 January 2019 with no restatement of comparative information.
 The Group applied the practical expedient to grandfather the definition of a lease on transition.
 The Group applied IFRS 16 only to contracts that were previously identified as containing a lease.
-Contracts that were not identified as containing a lease and reasses.
+Contracts that were not identified as containing a lease under IAS 17 or IFRIC 4 were not reassessed.
 The new definition of a lease has only been applied to contracts entered into from 1 January 2019.